trisha/genshin-impact-character-tracker/README.md

 This app arose from the intersection of the pain points above, and the exigence below.

 ## Exigence:
-This app is my unit 2 project for General Assembly's Software Engineering Intensive (GA SEI).
-[Requirements](https://github.com/patricia-pan/project2_ideas) include:
+This app spun out of my unit 2 project for General Assembly's Software Engineering Intensive (GA SEI).
+[Requirements](https://github.com/patricia-pan/project2_ideas) included:
 - Have at least 2 models (more if they make sense) that represents the main functional idea for your app.
 This doesn't include join tables or the user model which should be part of your class's boilerplate code.
 - Include sign up/log in functionality, with hashed passwords & an authorization flow
 - Incorporate at least one API.
 Examples include Yelp, Tumblr, Facebook, and others on Mashape.
 Maybe grab an API from this list of free APIs